 The Ultimate Mattress Size Chart and Bed Dimensions Guide

 The different sizes of beds seem easy enough to understand, right?
-The truth is, choosing the right size for your mattress can be more complicated than you may think.
+The truth is that choosing the right size for your mattress can be more complex than you may think.
 Does it fit comfortably in my bedroom?
-Is there enough leg room?
+Is there enough legroom?
 The list goes on.

 To help you make a decision when selecting the best mattress for you, we’ve put together a summary of the most common measurements you will see online and in a store so you can have an idea if it's a perfect bed for you and your bedroom.